greenelab/deep-review/sections/06_discussion.md

  could all be considered
  approximations to the Shapely values, which have a long history in game theory for assigning contributions to players in cooperative games.
- DeepLIFT introduced a modification which treated positive and negative contributions separately to address some failure cases of integrated gradients; the modification can be understood as an improved
+ `TODO: Add reference for Shapely values and/or explain that term` DeepLIFT introduced a modification which treated positive and negative contributions separately to address some failure cases of integrated gradients; the modification can be understood as an improved